 Many if not all of these directions are interwoven and interconnected.
 There is a strong synergy between these branches of research, as well as between the expertise of the different laboratories of JINR.

-A solid research program for the next two decades is shortly reviewed below or in greater detail in the main text.
+A solid research program for the next two decades is shortly reviewed below or in greater detail in terms of manpower, cost and schedule, in the main text.

 Accelerator Based Research and Accelerator Technologies